C191068/Ali_Khatami_EtherJs7/README.md

 However maybe we gonna use certain API key or certain end point that only we want to have access to  <br>

+We don't anybody else to use RPC endpoint <br>